EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I, plus an EDHOC error message.
 EDHOC messages are CBOR Sequences {{I-D.ietf-cbor-sequence}}, where the first data item (METHOD_CORR) of message_1 is an int specifying the method and the correlation properties of the transport used, see {{transport}}.
 The method specifies the authentication methods used (signature, static DH, symmetric), see {{method-types}}.
 An implementation may support only Initiator or Responder.
 An implementation may support only a single method.
 The Initiator and the Responder need to have agreed on a single method to be used for EDHOC.

 While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
 The unprotected COSE header in COSE_Sign1, and COSE_Encrypt0 (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').
 After creating EDHOC message_3, the Initiator can derive symmetric application keys, and application protected data can therefore be sent in parallel with EDHOC message_3.
-The application may protect data using the algorithms (AEAD, HMAC, etc.) in the selected cipher suite  and the connection identifiers (C_I, C_R).
+The application may protect data using the algorithms (AEAD, hash, etc.) in the selected cipher suite  and the connection identifiers (C_I, C_R).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 ~~~~~~~~~~~
 Initiator                                             Responder